kieranpotts/rootfiles/.github/ISSUE_TEMPLATE/FEATURE.md

-Resolves #[issue]
+---
+name: Feature
+about: Suggest functional changes
+title: ''
+labels: feature
+assignees: ''
+---

-Use the following template to provide information about the changes you are introducing to the software.
+Use the following template to provide information about the changes in functionality you propose to introduce to the software.
 Delete any sections from the template that are not applicable.

-## Summary of Changes
-Summarise the changes being introduced:
-- xxx
-- xxx
-- xxx

 ## User Stories
-What user stories do these changes introduce, modify or abandon?
+Write one or more user stories that describe the proposed feature and its benefits from the perspective of particular groups of users.
 Use the following template for each story:

 ```
 In order to [do something]